byui-cit/wdd131/src/prove/recipe-book-1.md

 <meta name="twitter:card" content="summary_large_image">
 ```

+>`og` stands for Open Graph, a format developed by Facebook that many social media sites understand now.
+There are a lot of options for properties to include.
+The list above is considered a good starting point for most sites.

 Add those to the `head` of the document, then change the values to reflect the content of the page.
-You can see a list of valid types on the [https://ogp.me/#types](open graph website).
+You can see a list of valid types on the [open graph website](https://ogp.me/#types).

+> You may be wondering what to put in for all those values?
+Well, you can use the same values you used for the `title`and `description` meta tags on your page for the equivalent og tags.
+The image should be something that represents your page.
+In this case a picture of food would probably work.
+This is the image  that will be shown when someone shares your page on social media.
+The `url`  should be the URL of the page you are on.
+The `twitter:card` is a Twitter specific tag that tells Twitter how to display the page when someone shares it.
+The `summary_large_image` tells Twitter to use the image you provided as the main image for the page.

 ## **06** Check with Lighthouse